Salvador-ON/Coronavirus-Game/README.md

 - [x] Design of the turn-based RPG game dynamic.
 - [x] Research and Development of all the media content that is going to be used on the game
 - [x] Development of the turn-based RPG game.
-- [x] Development of a backend database to storage the scores games using Firestore.
+- [x] Development of a backend database to store the scores games using Firestore.
 - [ ] Development of multilingual game.
 - [x] Development of mobile and desktop game.